 If you forget your MacBook login password and cannot log in, you can use Apple’s built-in tools to reset the forgotten login password and log in again.
-This article introduces several different tools that can unlock MacBook via Apple ID, Recovery Mode, and “reset Password” assistant (if FileVault is turned on).
+Follow these following methods to unlock MacBook Pro/Air without a password, either via Apple ID, Recovery Mode, or “reset Password” assistant (if FileVault is turned on).

 Unlock MacBook Pro/Air without password when Filevault is not enabled

 Way 1: Use your Apple ID to reset Mac login password

 If you’ve associated your user account with your Apple ID, and don’t have FileVault enabled.
 You can use your Apple ID to reset your login password in some macOS versions.

 Step 1: At the login screen, click your user account, click the question mark in the password field, then click the arrow next to “reset it using your Apple ID“.

 Tip 1: If you don’t see a message saying that you can reset your password using Apple ID after three attempts, your account isn’t set up to allow resetting with Apple ID.